 - 1 large garden or English (hothouse) cucumber

-- 1 bottle (750-ml) of vodka
+- 1 (750 ml) bottle of vodka

-- Trim off and discard the ends of the cucumber.
+Trim off and discard the ends of the cucumber and peel off the skin.
 Cut the cucumber in half lengthwise.
 Use a small spoon to scoop out and discard the watery seeds in the center.

-- Roughly chop or slice the peeled and seeded cucumber.
+Roughly chop or slice the peeled and seeded cucumber.

-- Put the chopped cucumber in a large glass container with a tight-fitting lid.
+Put the chopped cucumber in a large glass container with a tight-fitting lid.